isomerpages/moe-victoriajc/pages/Direct School Admissions Applications.md

 	<tbody><tr style="mso-yfti-irow:0;mso-yfti-firstrow:yes;mso-yfti-lastrow:yes;
   height:57.15pt"><td style="width:526.25pt;border:solid windowtext 1.0pt;
   mso-border-alt:solid windowtext .5pt;padding:6.0pt 6.0pt 6.0pt 6.0pt;
-  height:57.15pt" valign="bottom" width="702"><p class="MsoNormal"><i><span style="font-family:&quot;Arial&quot;,sans-serif">Successful DSA-JC candidates will not be allowed to participate in the Joint Admissions Exercise.
+  height:57.15pt" valign="bottom" width="702"><p class="MsoNormal"><i>Successful DSA-JC candidates will not be allowed to participate in the Joint Admissions Exercise.
 They will also not be allowed to transfer to another school after the release of the GCE O-Level examination results.
 They are expected to honour their commitment to the DSA-JC schools and to participate in activities related to the talent selected in, for the duration of the programme admitted to.
-Students who do not fulfil their DSA commitment without valid reason may be required to transfer out to another school.</span></i></p></td></tr></tbody></table>
+Students who do not fulfil their DSA commitment without valid reason may be required to transfer out to another school.</i></p></td></tr></tbody></table>

 ### Performing Arts